xavierjohn/ServiceLevelIndicators/README.md

 The default operation name is in the format &lt;HTTP Method&gt; &lt;Controller&gt;/&lt;Action&gt;. eg GET WeatherForecast/Action1

-- To add API versioning as a dimension use package `ServiceLevelIndicators.Asp.ApiVersioning` and enrich the metrics with `AddApiVersionEnrichment`.
+- To add API versioning as a dimension use package `ServiceLevelIndicators.Asp.ApiVersioning` and enrich the metrics with `AddApiVersion`.

    Example.